Last Updated on December 19, 2021 by

 Figure Skating Olympic Disciplines

 Figure skating has different disciplines at the Olympic level and so we are going to talk about them.
-Just like most of the sports at the Olympic level, it comprises of different events.
+Just like most of the sports at the Olympic level, it comprises different events.

 1. Singles

-This competition here is done by one man in the male category or one woman in the .ale category.
+This competition is done by one man in the male category or one woman in the female category.
 What this means is that every player has to come out and perform individually in this event.
 Players that enrolled for this event.
 No duet is allowed in this program, one person has to come out and show everyone what he or she can do.
 They have to do things like jumps, spins, spirals, and the rest.

 2. Pair Skating

 In this event, there is usually a man and a woman who come out to perform and skate alongside each other.
 Both of the participants are usually in one team.
 Both of them have to perform elements that are particular to the discipline.
-They have to perform a lot of outstanding things so that the judges could pass good judgment and they could end up at the top.
+They have to perform a lot of outstanding things so that the judges can pass good judgment and they could end up at the top.
 For instance, there are throw jumps, the man on the team would have to throw the woman into the air as she jumped.
 There is also lifts, in this instance, the woman is held steadily above the man’s head in a particular position.
 A lot of things can be done that would make the judges shocked and amazed by the performance.
 Your performance also has to be unique.
 There is also what we call the pair spins, both individuals on the duet have to move together to a particular axis.

 3. Ice Dance